AS 91246 annotated exemplars

 This involves:

-- describing a spatial or temporal pattern of the geographic topic
+• describing a global pattern of the geographic topic, using geographic terminology

-- explaining the factors and/or processes that contribute to this pattern
+• explaining the factors and/or processes that contribute to the pattern

 The plan shows the range of groups the student will include in the explanation of the significance of the topic.
 The explanation begins with the pickers/labour, and proceeds through to wider economic benefits for people.
 Specific global evidence is used to support the explanation (5).